Expertise

 I bring a wide-angle view grounded in active research:

-• Popular science writing on quantum computation in La Recherche (2 articles), Physics World, and others – demonstrating the ability to explain these topics to non-specialists
+- Popular science publications on quantum computation in La Recherche (2 articles), Physics World, and others – demonstrating the ability to explain these topics to non-specialists